digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

-Upgradable packages are also subject to :ref:`package vetting restrictions <package_vetting>`: in order to be able to use a package in Daml transactions with smart contract upgrading, it needs to be vetted by all participants involved in the transaction.
+Upgradable packages are also subject to :ref:`package vetting restrictions <package_vetting>`: in order to be able to use a package in Daml transactions with smart contract upgrading, it needs to be vetted by all participants informed about the transaction.
 This applies both for the packages used for creating the contracts and for the target packages.

 **Note:** Package vetting is enabled by default on DAR upload